-Seeing your adult child or family member make bad decision can be a huge stressor on your family.
-That stress is only amplified when they have children of their own, and you know it's time for you to step in.
-When navigating a complex custody case, seek the counsel of our experienced Charlotte family law attorneys at Dummit Fradin.
+Seeing your adult child or family member make bad decisions can be a huge stressor on your family.
+That stress is only amplified when they have children of their own, and you know it’s time for you to step in.
+When navigating a complex custody case, seek the counsel of our experienced family law attorneys at Dummit Fradin.

 While grandparent rights and third party custody are rapidly evolving areas of family law matters in North Carolina, grandparent rights are currently quite limited.
 State law presumes that a child’s biological parents are the fit and proper persons to care for the minor child.
 In many cases, however, this is not the case and grandparents and other family members step in to raise the children.

 Grandparent (third party) rights are governed by N.C.G.S.
 50-13.1, which provides that “any parent, relative, or other person, agency, organization, or institution claiming the right to custody of a minor child (who has not as yet attained the age of eighteen years) may institute an action or proceeding for the custody of such child.”
 In order for a grandparent or third party to be awarded custody of a child, the grandparent/third party must show that the biological parents are either unfit and/or have acted inconsistent with their constitutionally protected rights as parents.